newgsmbx/ProxyRules/README.md

 # ProxyRules
-🚀Some Shadowrocket Module for self-use, thanks for original author.
+🚀Some Rules/Rewrites/Scripts for self-use, thanks for original author.

 ⚠️For learning purposes only, please do not use it for commercial purposes.